bchavezgd/bluewhale-plugin/readme.md

 Plugin will work with the bluewhale theme to display custom events as the main page on the site.

+2015-12-26:

+Metabox working, able to save and manage dates to the db.

 2015-12-18:

 - Custom Post Type created,